emblazonjava/convention-crawler/README.md

 // snake_case
 ```

-_Note: The Convention Grammar does not support trailing whitespace at the end of the file._
+_Note: The Convention Grammar does not support trailing whitespace at the end of the convention file._